Comprehensive Guide on Kal (Unripe, Early Picked, Boza) Pistachios

 - First, these unripe pistachios become dried in the sun for few days before being shelled.

 - After that, they remove the softened seed peel using a specific method.
-As the color of these kernels is greener, their price is higher too.
+The greener color these kernels have, the higher price they cost.

-Kal (unripe, early picked) pistachio kernels are divided based on the intensity of their green color, they are categorized as:
+Kal (unripe, early picked) pistachio kernels, based on the intensity of their green color, are categorized as: